Hookup Culture: The Unspoken Rules Of Sex On College Campuses

 This leads to seemingly contradictory situations, such as people who only have sex with partners they're not interested in, and friends being meaner to each other after developing a sexual relationship.

-This Valentine's Day, Lisa Wade talks with us about hookup culture and investigates the complex social rules surrounding casual sex on American college campuses.
+In this February 2017 episode, Lisa Wade talked with us about hookup culture and the complex rules surrounding casual sex on American college campuses.

-Hidden Brain is hosted by Shankar Vedantam and produced by Maggie Penman, Jennifer Schmidt, Rhaina Cohen, and Renee Klahr.
-Our intern is Chloe Connelly, and our supervising producer is Tara Boyle.
+Hidden Brain is hosted by Shankar Vedantam and produced by Rhaina Cohen, Maggie Penman, Jennifer Schmidt, Parth Shah, Renee Klahr, and Gabriela Saldivia.
+Our supervising producer is Tara Boyle.
 You can also follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories each week on your local public radio station.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.